Mercedes-Benz SK: 1988

 The SK series is basically a mere evolution of the Neue Generation, which was built up to the year 1989.
 There were few changes to the cab: radiator grill and wind leading plates were combined optically, and the lower edges of the side windows were made with a progressive decline towards the front.
-This design feature had already been realized in 1977 with the T1 and in 1984 with the LN series.
+This design feature had already been realized in 1977 with the Mercedes-Benz TN later renamed T1 in 1980, and in 1984 with the LK/LN model, until 1998.